Hi everyone. For those of you who already know me, you will need read no further. For anyone else…

 My interests include local and global history, politics, and cinema and film.
 I also enjoy music; Motown, Soul, Jazz, along with many modern singers and styles.

 After 22 years as an Emergency Medical Technician in the London Ambulance Service, followed by 11 years working for the Metropolitan Police in Control Rooms, it took some adjustment to being retired, and not working shifts.

-I am updating this info on the 15th of June, 2018.
-Ollie is now six years old, and slowing down considerably.
-But he is still a great dog to own.
-The blog has continued to grow, and I have now posted over 1800 articles.
-I currently write a bit about films and cinema, mostly short reviews and suggestions; and I did write a lot of anecdotes about my years in the Ambulance Service.
+I am updating this info on the 15th of February, 2022.
+Ollie is now ten years old, and slowing down considerably.
+But he is still a great dog to own, and my constant companion.
+The blog has continued to grow, and I have now posted over 4,690 articles.
+I currently write a lot of fiction, a bit about films and cinema, mostly short reviews and suggestions; and I did write a lot of anecdotes about my years in the Ambulance Service.
 I have written a lot about past travel and holidays, and also about architecture.
 I post a lot about music and songs, those that have a significance in my life for one reason or another.
 The core of the blog remains the same though; my experiences of my new life in Norfolk, walking my dog, and living in a rural setting.

-Over the past couple of years, I have been adding a lot of photos, and they are always popular.
+Over the past few years, I have been adding a lot of photos, and they are always popular.

 I have had my blogging ups and downs; attracted some followers, both loyal and fickle, and gained a great deal from the whole process.
-I have written articles that were published on other blogs and websites, as well as trying my hand at more than 100 fictional stories.
-I am pleased to report that I have had two of these published in a magazine, and one article in a book.
+I have written articles that were published on other blogs and websites, as well as trying my hand at more than 1000 fictional stories and serial episodes.
+I am pleased to report that I have had two stories published in a magazine, and one article in a book.